-The popularity of this parenting style, which tends to have an aversion to sleep training, has become muddled with attachment theory.
-Parents mis interrupt that teaching your child to learn to sleep independently could damage the “attachment” between your child and yourself.
+The popularity of this parenting style, which tends to have an aversion to sleeping training, has become muddled with attachment theory.
+Parents miss interrupt that teaching their child to learn to sleep independently could damage the “attachment” between their child and themselves.

 Also, teaching your child independent sleep skills can be accomplished if you adhere to attachment parenting.